jimpil/virtuoso/README.md

 ## JDBC integration

-There is none! `virtuoso` relies on `next.jdbc`, for creating the initial DataSource (from your db-spec), and for creating physical connections from it (when needed).
-In other words, what `vt/make-datasource` creates the *original* datasource (per `(jdbc/get-datasource db-spec)`), and returns a wrapper.
-Internally, that wrapper uses instances of `ReusableConnection`, which in-turn wrap connections created via `(jdbc/get-connection original-ds opts)`.
+There is none! `virtuoso` relies on `next.jdbc`, for creating the *initial* DataSource (from your db-spec), and for creating physical connections from that (when needed).
+In other words, what `vt/make-datasource` creates the *initial* datasource (per `(jdbc/get-datasource db-spec)`), and returns a wrapper.
+Internally, that wrapper uses instances of `ReusableConnection`, which in-turn wrap connections created via `(jdbc/get-connection initial-ds opts)`.

-There is none! `HikariCP` has proven that this is an anti-pattern.

 ## Performance